-30 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, International Monetary System."
+37 Official website of the G8-G20 Presidency (April 15, 2011), "Meeting of Finance Ministers and Central Bank Governors, Washington DC, 14-15 April 2011: final communiqué."

-31 Takashi Nakamichi, Dow Jones Business News (February 19, 2011), "Bank Of Japan Official To Lead G20 Inspection Of Commodities Prices."
+38 Takashi Nakamichi, Dow Jones Business News (February 19, 2011), "Bank Of Japan Official To Lead G20 Inspection Of Commodities Prices."

-32 Tom Murphy, Dow Jones International News (February 15, 2011), "Fin Min: Brazil To Oppose Commodity Price Controls At G20."
+39 Tom Murphy, Dow Jones International News (February 15, 2011), "Fin Min: Brazil To Oppose Commodity Price Controls At G20."

-33 Caroline Henshaw, Dow Jones International News (January 26, 2011), "EU Report Undermines Sarkozy's G20 Commodity Regulation Plans."
+40 Caroline Henshaw, Dow Jones International News (January 26, 2011), "EU Report Undermines Sarkozy's G20 Commodity Regulation Plans."

-34 Sybille de la Hamaide, Reuters (January 27, 2011), "France includes commods position limits in G20 plan"
+41 Sybille de la Hamaide, Reuters (January 27, 2011), "France includes commods position limits in G20 plan"

-35 Carol Henshaw, Dow Jones International News (January 25, 2011), "Food Inflation Threatens World Economic Growth - OECD Exec."
+42 Carol Henshaw, Dow Jones International News (January 25, 2011), "Food Inflation Threatens World Economic Growth - OECD Exec."

-senior Japanese officials suggest caution toward how they should respond to France's ambitious agenda.
-36 (January 24, 2011, Dow Jones News)
+Japanese finance minister Yoshihiko Noda said that he does not have a specific opinion on whether major economies should tighten checks on commodities trading.
+The comments by senior Japanese officials suggest caution toward how they should respond to France's ambitious agenda.
+(January 24, 2011, Dow Jones News)

 Creating transparency in the commodities market is a priority for France as G20 chair.
 Experts say the market is dominated by a handful of players, partly because of its opacity.
-France has partly been motivated by concerns that recent food and oil-price surges could dampen the global economic recovery.37 (January 24, 2011, Dow Jones News)
+France has partly been motivated by concerns that recent food and oil-price surges could dampen the global economic recovery.44 (January 24, 2011, Dow Jones News)

 France would like to place the fight against excessive commodity price volatility at the top of the 2011 G20 agenda.
 By focusing on energy and agricultural commodities during its G20 presidency, France wishes to move forward on two issues: reducing excessive commodity price volatility and confronting the negative effects of this volatility.
-Both can be achieved by increasing transparency and by strengthening regulation for commodity derivatives markets.38 (January 24, 2011, Official website of the French G8-G20 Presidency)
+Both can be achieved by increasing transparency and by strengthening regulation for commodity derivatives markets.
+(January 24, 2011, Official website of the French G8-G20 Presidency)

 As president of the G20 France wants to improve dialogue and transparency in all commodities markets by replicating the Joint Oil Data Initiative (JODI) for natural gas.
 According to French officials, a G20 working group will examine the role of two energy and commodities information publishers, Platts and Argus Media, in the diffusion of information and pricing in energy markets.
-The two publishers offer price assessments for markets in oil, natural gas, electricity, nuclear power, coal, emissions, petrochemicals, shipping and metals.39 (January 21, 2011, International Herald Tribune)
+The two publishers offer price assessments for markets in oil, natural gas, electricity, nuclear power, coal, emissions, petrochemicals, shipping and metals.
+(January 21, 2011, International Herald Tribune)